The Best Fiverr Alternatives for Freelancers and Clients

 - By posting or participating in a design contest, where multiple designers all submit their work to the client for review and selection

 If a professional using DesignCrowd enters a contest and doesn’t win, they may still be awarded a participation payment.
-This amount is up to the client’s discretion, but DesignCrowd suggests an amount between $10 and $20.
+This amount is up to the client’s discretion.

 DesignCrowd for clients